KAIZN-io/Voy/README.md

 For a more convenient way of working with the CSS and JS assets, run `npm run watch`.

 <a name="mq"></a>
-## 4. (Optional) For creating new pdf and xlsx query files (temporary)
+## 4. (Optional) Usage of Python data analysis scripts over ActiveMQ
+1. install ActiveMQ by following [this article](https://websiteforstudents.com/how-to-install-apache-activemq-on-ubuntu-20-04-18-04/)
-1. Temporary: Install a pdf converter with `brew cask install wkhtmltopdf`
+2. Temporary: Install a pdf converter with `brew cask install wkhtmltopdf`
-2. Go to the AMQP server with `cd server/controller/amqp`
+3. Go to the AMQP server with `cd server/controller/amqp`
-3. Run this server with `python3 amqp_server.py`
+4. Run this server with `python3 amqp_server.py`

 <a name="run_app"></a>
 ## 5. Finally: run the app